Run for Something: A strategic plan

 LEGAL ENTITIES & DEFINITIONS

 Our 501(c)(4) fund, incorporated in Washington, D.C., is up and running.
 By definition, it is primarily a non-partisan entity.
 The money donated to the c4 in the initial months will go toward list-building, organization building, and staffing — building a progressive network of staff and young people who want to get engaged in politics.
+Our 527 is where most of our resources will go — it does direct support of our candidates and our team.

 In the next six weeks, we will be setting up an alliance of state PACs for the states in which we have candidates.
 Those PACs will be explicitly partisan.